MicrosoftDocs/connected-spaces/articles/admin-install-web-app.md

     If this happens, try installing again.

-3. While Connected Store is being installed, you can watch a demo and learn more about preparing for Connected Store by selecting **Welcome to Connected Store**.
+3. While the app is being installed, you can watch a demo and learn more about preparing for Connected Store by selecting **Welcome to Connected Store**.

     ![Connected Store demo](media/connected-store-demo.PNG "Connected Store demo")